foerster-werbung/ocb/README.md

 1. Start the container.

 ### From aspendigital/docker-octobercms
+If you only want to use this as docker service, you need to provide a valid `auth.json` and `composer.json` file.

 1. Change your `docker-compose.yaml` file like in the Quickstart 1.
-2. You have cron enabled, use `OCB_CRON=true` instead.
+2. If you like to have cron enabled, use `OCB_CRON=true` instead.
-3. Use `OCB_INSTALL=false` if you don't want octobercms automatically to be installed.
+3. Use `OCB_CHECK=false` to disable `october.yaml` file check.
-4. Start the container, you should find an `october.yaml` file in your working directory.
+4. Start the container.
-5. If you `OCB_INSTALL=false`, continue; Otherwise you should configure the plugin section, theme name and octobercms license key.
-6. Cut all `DB_*` from the web environment and paste it to the `october.yaml` file.
-6. Restart the container.

 ## Configuration